Liga Veneta: Decline and resurgence (1998–2006)

-By 2000 the party started to recover from the schism of 1998 and took 12.0% of the vote in the 2000 regional election (the combined score of Veneti d'Europa and Fronte Marco Polo, another split, was 3.7%), re-joining after five years the regional government.
+In 2000 the party joined at the regional level (as Lega Nord did countrywide) the centre-right coalition, whose main member parties were the centre-right Forza Italia (FI) and the right-wing National Alliance (AN).
+In the 2000 regional election the party took 12.0% of the vote, thus recovering form the 1998 schism (the combined score of Veneti d'Europa and Fronte Marco Polo, another offshoot, was 3.7%).
+After the election, the party joined the second government led by Giancarlo Galan of FI.

-In the 2001 general election the LV won a mere 10.2% in Veneto, with 9 deputies and 4 senators elected, all in single-seat constituencies, thanks to the alliance with Forza Italia within the House of Freedoms coalition.
-After the election, Dozzo and Stefani joined Berlusconi II Cabinet as undersecretaries of Agriculture and Industry, respectively.
+In the 2001 general election the LV won a mere 10.2% in Veneto, with 9 deputies and 4 senators elected, all in single-seat constituencies, thanks to the alliance with FI within the House of Freedoms coalition.
+After the election, Dozzo and Stefani joined the second Berlusconi government as undersecretaries of Agriculture and Industry, respectively.

 In the 2002 provincial elections the party won for the second time in a row in Vicenza and Treviso.
-The province of Treviso confirmed itself as the most-leghista province of Italy and Zaia was re-elected Provincial President with more than 40% in the first round and with almost 70% in the run-off, although he had refused the support of Lega Nord's allies in Rome and Venice, Forza Italia and National Alliance.
+The province of Treviso confirmed itself as the most-leghista province of Italy and Zaia was re-elected Provincial President with more than 40% in the first round and with almost 70% in the run-off, with the party standing alone.
 Also in 2002 LV's Luciano Gasperini was elected federal president of Lega Nord.
 In a party congress in Vicenza, Gobbo was re-elected national secretary and Dal Lago was elected national president.
 In 2003 Gobbo was also elected mayor of Treviso.

-In the 2005 regional election the LV gained 14.7% of the vote, despite the presence of other two Venetist parties (North-East Project and Liga Fronte Veneto, 5.4% and 1.2% respectively), and was decisive for the third re-election of Giancarlo Galan as President of Veneto.
+In the 2005 regional election the LV gained 14.7% of the vote, despite the presence of other two Venetist parties (North-East Project and Liga Fronte Veneto, 5.4% and 1.2% respectively), and was decisive for Galan's third victory.
 After the election, the LV joined the third Galan government, with Zaia Vice President of the Region and minister of Agriculture and Tosi minister of Health.

 In the 2006 general election however, the party scored 11.1% and got elected 5 deputies and 3 senators.
-It was the worst result in terms of elected members in the Italian Parliament since 1987, due to the narrow victory of the centre-left, which won the majority-premium for the Chamber of Deputies and to the presence of North-East Project (2.7%) and of Liga Fronte Veneto (0.7%).
-In a provincial election Leonardo Muraro was elected President of the province of Treviso and the LV scored 29.2% (combined result of party list, 15.6%, and Zaia's personal list, 13.6%), despite a good result by the rival North-East Project (11.6%).
+It was the worst result in terms of elected members in the Italian Parliament since 1987, due to the narrow victory of the centre-left coalition led by Romano Prodi, winning the majority-premium for the Chamber of Deputies, and to the presence of North-East Project (2.7%) and of Liga Fronte Veneto (0.7%).
+In a provincial election later that year Leonardo Muraro, who had succeeded to Zaia, was elected President of the Province of Treviso and the LV scored 29.2% (combined result of party list, 15.6%, and Zaia's personal list, 13.6%), despite a good result by the rival North-East Project (11.6%).